Colorado EE Plan Revision

 Background and Timeline

 The Colorado Environmental Education Plan was initially adopted by the Colorado State Board of Education in December of 2012.
 In 2013, four Regional Environmental Education Councils were established to support local implementation of the plan.
-In the time since initial adoption, we have seen many changes in our education system, including the inclusion of environmental literacy in the Federal Every Student Suceeds Act signed into law in 2015.
+In the time since initial adoption, we have seen many changes in our education system, including the inclusion of environmental literacy in the Federal Every Student Succeeds Act signed into law in 2015.
 The Colorado Environmental Education Plan is being revised and refreshed to better meet environmental education needs in Colorado.
 The revision process began in fall 2019 with a statewide survey, several feedback webinars and focus groups to collect input on the changes and updates needed in the plan.
-Using the feedback received, a writing team consisting of representatives from the Colorado Department of Education, Colorado Parks and Wildlife, and the Colorado Alliance for Environmental Education was established to create a new DRAFT Plan that is currently being released for public feedback.
-We hope to gather feedback from stakeholders across the state to finalize a new Colorado Environmental Education Plan this summer.
+Using the feedback received, a writing team consisting of representatives from the Colorado Department of Education, Colorado Parks and Wildlife, and the Colorado Alliance for Environmental Education was established to create a new DRAFT Plan that was released for public feedback in fall of 2020.
+The writing team is currently working to address and incorporate all the feedback received.